See which Farmington area restaurants offer carryout, drive-thru

 The Ideal Bite Community Kitchen, 25938 Middlebelt Road, Farmington Hills – carryout and curbside pick-up, working on additional delivery options.
 Follow on Facebook for updates..

-Chive Kitchen, 33043 Grand River, is temporarily closed.
+Chive Kitchen, 33043 Grand River, Farmington, is temporarily closed.
 The owner is working on a carry-out strategy and offers gift card sales online.
 Follow on Facebook for updates.

+Mugs Coffee & Grub, 23303 Orchard Lake Road, Farmington is temporarily closed.
+Follow their Facebook page for updates.

 We’re adding to this list as more information becomes available, feel free to contribute by sending a text to 248-568-0581.